 Mr. Birla is the Chairman of IIT, Delhi and IIM, Ahmedabad.

 He is a Director of the G. D. Birla Medical Research & Education Foundation.

 He serves on the London Business School’s Asia Pacific Advisory Board and is a Honorary Fellow of the London Business School.

 Mr. Birla is the Chairman of Rhodes India Scholarship Committee.

 Mr. Birla has won recognition for his exemplary contribution to leadership processes and institution/systems building.
 A selective list:

-A firm practitioner of the trusteeship concept, Mr. Birla has institutionalised the concept of caring and giving at the Aditya Birla Group.
-With his mandate, the Group is involved in meaningful welfare driven activities that distinctively impact the quality of life of weaker sections of society, surrounding hundreds of villages that are among the poorest in India, Thailand, Indonesia, Philippines and Egypt.
+A firm practitioner of the trusteeship concept, Mr. Birla has institutionalized the concept of caring and giving at the Aditya Birla Group.
+With his mandate, the Group is involved in meaningful welfare driven activities that distinctively impact the quality of life of the weaker sections of society, surrounding hundreds of villages that are among the poorest in India, Thailand, Indonesia, Philippines and Egypt.

 Under Mr. Birla’s stewardship, the Group’s CSR investment is around Rs.250 crore.